Safet5/espvoice-documentation/docs/source/tutorial.rst

     .. image:: images/learn-voice-control-command-step2.png
       :align: center

 #.
-To complete the learning process, you must say the same voice command words three times in a quiet environment.
-We recommend using voice commands with more than four syllables, with a maximum allowable length of 1.5 seconds.
-Do not pause when saying the voice command.
+To complete the learning process, you must say the same voice command words two times in a quiet environment.
+We recommend using voice commands with more than four syllables, with a maximum allowable length of 1.5 seconds. **Do not pause** when saying the voice command.

 #.
 If ESPVoice fails to recognize the voice command, for example, if it fails to match the second voice input with the first voice input, it will prompt you for another voice input.
-The learning process is complete once ESPVoice has recorded three successful matches.
+The learning process is complete once ESPVoice has recorded two successful matches.

 #.
-If there are more than five unsuccessful matches, ESPVoice will exit the learning process.
+If there are more than three unsuccessful matches, ESPVoice will exit the learning process.
 You can restart the learning process by pressing the "[Learn] Control 01" button again.

 #.
 Once the learning process is complete, try saying the wake word you trained earlier.
 After hearing the "I'm Here" response from ESPVoice, say the voice command you trained ESPVoice to execute the command.